 This gathering is a venue for sharing unknown stories, little known stories, or stories that need to be revisited based on new historical research.
 During this two day symposium, we feature twenty-four talks and one keynote dinner presentation.
 This conference is attended by both professional and amateur historians and locals interested in learning more about this area and its people.

-Same day registrations and meet and greet at the check in table: 11:30 a.m-12:45 a.m. on site at the Inn at Old Nauvoo both days.
+Same day registrations and meet-and-greet will be held at the check in table: 11:30 a.m-12:45 p.m. on site at the Nauvoo Community Center on both days.
 Talks start at 1 p.m. and end at 5:15 p.m. both days.
-Our Friday night keynote dinner will start at 5:30 p.m.
+The Friday night keynote dinner will begin at 5:30 p.m.

-Cost of the conference: $25 per day, $40 if you want both days, $15 for the keynote dinner, $ 55 if you register for both days and the keynote dinner, high school and college students can attend the talks for $1 per day, however, they will need to pay $15 for the keynote dinner.
+Cost of the conference: $20 per day, $35 if you want both days, $15 for the keynote dinner, $50 if you register for both days and the keynote dinner.
+High school and college students can attend the talks free, however, they will need to pay $15 for the keynote dinner.